ZhanYangZS/learngit/readme.txt

-Git is a version control system
+Git is a very beautiful ontrol system
 Git is free software